- How does this work?

 - Can I change the margins and font in the book proposal template?

 How does this work?

-- Simply set up your personal account, process payment and prepare your book proposal following the guidelines on the “Create Your Proposal” page.
+- Simply set up your personal account, process payment, and prepare your book proposal following the guidelines on the “Create Your Proposal” page.
 Be assured that as you complete your proposal, you will be able to reference instructions for each section.
-You should work in small intervals and save as you go to ensure your personal computer does not time you out.
-Whenever desired, you may stop working, save and return to your proposal later for completion.
+You should work in small intervals and save as you go to ensure your session does not “time out.”
+Whenever desired, you may stop working, save and return to complete your proposal later.

 - If a publisher is interested in publishing your proposal, they will contact you directly using the information that you provide in your personal account.